The Top 7 Forces Impacting the AUD to PHP Exchange Rate

 Business Process Outsourcing (BPO) is the outsourcing of specific parts of a business, such as accounting, human resources and customer services.
 Companies outsourcing to the Philippines has created a large number of jobs, injecting more money into the economy.
 This has lowered unemployment and increased wages – driving spending and therefore growth.

 Be wary though, as high growth like this is historically unsustainable.
 We’re already seeing signs of remittance slowdown, so it’s realistic to expect GDP to somewhat follow suit.
-Current slowdown from China may also drag GDP down, due to a global decline in demand for resources and consumer products.
+The current slowdown from China may also drag GDP down, due to a global decline in demand for resources and consumer products.

 Speaking of China…